Stoginator/NFLPick6/README.md

 # NFL Pick 6
 Description: An automated system for all participants in an NFL Pick 6 league

+## Current Process:
+An NFL Pick 6 league is a season-long competition.
+Each week of the National Football League (NFL) season, the operator chooses 6 games and emails participants.
+Participants predict the winner of each game.
+Their weekly wins and losses are reproduced on a leaderboard.
+The season-end leaders win the competition.
+Pick 6 leagues are run by an operator, who recruits participants and manages league operations.
+Participants pay a monetary due to join the league.

+## Automated MVP Process:
+All participants will create an account.
+Participants may request the creation of a league.
+If admins grant the request, the requesting participant will become that league's operator.
+Operators will invite more participants using pre-written text or email messages and sending from their own account.
+Operators will upload their payment QR code for participants to send their dues.
+After dues are collected, operators will confirm when a participant is eligible for game selection.

+An automated system will manage league operations: choosing 6 games each week, communicating them to all participants, handling team selections each week by each participant, sending communication reminders, calculating a leaderboard, and sending a weekly summary by email.
+This cycle will repeat every week of the 18-week NFL season.

+At the end of the season, the final leaderboard will be saved.
+The operator is responsible for paying out awards.

+Must be a mobile-first website!
+No one will use this on desktop.

 ## Current User Experience
 ### Operator